MohamadCM/Spring-URL-shortener/README.md

 # Spring-URL-shortener
-A URL shortner server built using Java Spring framework and mongoDB.
+URL shortener server built using Java Spring framework and MongoDB.

-This codebase uses gradle build tools.
+This codebase uses Gradle build tools.

 ## Compile and run for development